MartaLourido/product-viewer-app/product-viewer-app/README.md

 - **Loading and Empty States**: Loading state and empty state are added for better user experience, especially when the internet is slow or there is no data available.
 - **Input Validation**: The search input is considered "free", meaning it admits any characters since there are no specific validation requirements mentioned.
 This assumes the user can search by any keyword.

-### Folder Structure

-Usually, I use atomic design for folder structure when the project has a several reusable components.
-However, for this case, I didn’t follow this approach because it is a small project.

 ## Installation

 1. Clone the repository: